lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 ### 1 Model Polling

-Tensorflow serving has an option called `file_system_poll_wait_seconds` which try to poll the files within the specific interval.
+Tensorflow serving has an option called `file_system_poll_wait_seconds` which tries to poll the files within a specific interval.

 ```shell
 docker run ... \